brandatastudio/the-real-mle-challenge/README.md

 `docker-compose build {servicename}` can be used if we modify only one dockerfile, to rebuild only the affected service, the best example and most common use case would be `docker-compose build {servicename}` to rebuild image after modifying  ds_environment dockerfile (the src folder), but we can use this command with any of the services specified in the docker-compose.yml

--Productivizing the image:
+## Productivizing the image:

-As cloned, the image is mainly prepared as a data_science experimentation environment, this is so because that's mainly what the code inherited from the task assignment was used for, and I found interesting to focus the project this way, to simulate deployment we just need to remove a comment in src dockerfile, "entrypoint", this will execute data preparation, training, and flask app deployment in a go by the execution of main.py
+As cloned, the image is mainly prepared as a data_science experimentation environment, this is so because that's mainly what the code inherited from the task assignment was used for, and I found interesting to focus the project this way, to simulate deployment we just need to remove the comments in src dockerfile, "CMD", this will execute data preparation, training, and flask app deployment in a go by the execution of main.py

 Notes: